Friendship is essential in intimacy. Because friendship, if you think about it, is the building block of our lives.

 “Hey, I was irritable.
 I was really tired and I snapped at you and I’m sorry.”

-Repair is really important.
-And so is respect.
-We’re human.
-We’re going to make mistakes but it’s critical that when we do make a mistake or say something that hurts our partner that we not go into instant defensiveness.
-Instead we need to acknowledge our actions.
+Repair is really important, and so is respect.
+We’re human, and we’re going to make mistakes.
+However, it’s critical that when we do make a mistake or say something that hurts our partner, we do not immediately become defensive.
+Instead, we need to acknowledge our actions.

 “Oh, yeah, I messed up there and I’m really sorry.
 Please forgive me.”